If you move abroad or are already living abroad, there are some things that you should keep in mind.

 - An administrator at one of the organisations mentioned above must sign your Life Certificate.

 - After adding your own signature to the Life Certificate, send it to SPV, Jägargatan 1, S-851 90 Sundsvall, Sweden.
-It is also possible to send the life certificate form by e-mail: firstname.lastname@example.org
+You can also scan or take a photo of it and send it via email.

 Did you find about what you wanted to know or was there something lacking?
 Was the text difficult to understand?
 Tell us what you think about the contents of this page via the form below.